Mary Ellen Ashley

 If ever there was a singer suited to the role of Dolly Levi, it is Mary Ellen Ashley.
 She took the audience by storm earning a standing ovation for her sparkling performance, her outstanding voice, and her zestful interpretation.

 "Not only did she sing beautifully, but she brought such conviction to the part of Dolly.
 Mary Ellen Ashley as Dolly sings her heart out and deserves the standing ovation she receives every night."

 - Buffalo Standard

 Mary Ellen Ashley has done between 11 and 13 productions of Hello, Dolly!
-Since she always seems to be working, she hasn’t really taken the time to count the number of productions.
-We sat down earlier this week.
-I will say this.
-I’m sorry I never saw her do it.
+Since she always seems to be working, she hasn’t really taken the time to count the number.
+We sat down earlier this week to talk, and I will say this, I’m sorry I never saw her do it.
 She embodies all of the qualities that we all desire to see in Dolly Levi.
 If some upcoming production of Dolly is in the works, I hope that all that see this will seriously consider her.
-It was great to talk with Mary Ellen about all things “Dolly”!
+It was great to talk with Mary Ellen about all things Dolly!